Native Functions

 Converting Booleans

-In Joe, any value can be used in a Boolean expression. false and null are interpreted as false; any other value is interpreted as true.
+Joe allows any value to appear in Boolean expressions. false and null are interpreted as false; all other values are interpreted as true.
 As a result, it's best to convert arguments meant to be used as Booleans with the Joe.isTruthy() function; this guarantees that the native function handles boolean values in the same way as Joe does at the script level:

 var flag = Joe.isTruthy(arg);